-As a sole proprietor you must report income or losses on your personal income tax return; the business itself is not taxed separately.
-You must list your business’s profit or loss information on Schedule C, which we will submit to the IRS along with Form 1040.
+As a sole proprietor you must report income or losses on your personal income tax return.
+The business itself is not taxed separately.
+You must list your business’s profit or loss information on Schedule C, which we will submit to the IRS with Form 1040.

 Keep in mind that you will be taxed on all profits of your business (total income minus expenses).

-Sole proprietors may also qualify for the new pass-through tax deduction established by the Tax Cuts and Jobs Act, which is in effect for 2018 through 2025.
+Sole proprietors may also qualify for the new pass-through tax deduction established by the Tax Cuts and Jobs Act, which is in effect from 2018 through 2025.

 You’ll need to keep accurate records for your business that are clearly separate from your personal expenses.
 Our team will help you stay organized so that when its time for filing, the process is seamless.

-FinCENReport 114, Report of Foreign Bank and Financial Accounts, also known as the FBAR, is used to report a financial interest in or signature authority over a foreign financial account.
+FinCEN Report 114, Report of Foreign Bank and Financial Accounts (FBAR), is used to report a financial interest in or signature authority over a foreign financial account.
 The FBAR must be received by the Department of the Treasury on or before June 30th of the year immediately following the calendar year being reported.
 The June 30 filing date may not be extended!

 Who is responsible for filing an FBAR?
-Any US Citizen with a financial interest in or signature authority over foreign financial accounts must file an FBAR if the total value of the foreign financial accounts exceeds $10,000 at any time during the calendar year.
+Any US Citizen with a financial interest in or signature authority over foreign financial accounts, must file an FBAR, if the total value of the foreign financial accounts exceeds $10,000 during the calendar year.

 The Report of Foreign Bank and Financial Accounts is filed electronically using the BSA E-Filing System.
 As your accountants, we will use this system to file it for you and answer any questions you may have.
 Rest assured that we will keep you in compliance.